-As of December 31, 2019, we also had \$86.0 million outstanding of unsecured long-term debt, maturing in September of 2022, or the "Senior Notes."
+As of December 31, 2020, we also had \$86.0 million outstanding of unsecured long-term debt, maturing in September of 2022, or the "Senior Notes."
 The Senior Notes bear interest at a rate of 5.50%, subject to adjustment based on changes, if any, in the ratings of the Senior Notes.
 The indenture governing the Senior Notes contains a number of covenants, including several financial covenants.
 The Senior Notes were issued in connection with an exchange of our previously issued unsecured long-term debt (the "Old Senior Notes") on February 13, 2019 (the "Note Exchange"), in connection with our intended election to be taxed as a REIT.
 At the time of the Note Exchange, the Senior Notes were rated A by Egan-Jones Rating Company.
-See Note 11 of the notes to our consolidated financial statements as of December 31, 2019 for further detail on the Senior Notes and the Note Exchange.